ishaq60/ProFunk-Audio/README.md

 # Frontend Task

-This project aims to implement a landing page following the provided design guidelines and technology restrictions.
+This project implements the front-end design for "ProFunk Audio," an online library specializing in high-quality, royalty-free sound effects (SFX) and music tracks.

 ## Project Structure

 ```
-landing-page/
+ProFunk Audio/
 │
 ├── index.html
 │